Stem cell transplants can cure an MPN

 A certain percentage of MPN patients will have to make the choice to undergo a stem cell transplant.
 MPN patients can be cured by healthy blood stem cells from compatible donors, often family members.
 Stem cell transplants can also be from complete strangers, but the most important requirement is a genetic match of donor and patient.

-If you are an MPN patient needing a transplant, please refer to the transplant information on the Leukaemia Foundation website.
+If you are an MPN patient needing a transplant, further details are available at the allogeneic transplant information on the Leukaemia Foundation website.

 If you are someone interested in helping save a life, please read on…..